5A5H/Pybind11Numpy/Readme.md

             auto MatrixBuffer =
             py::buffer_info
             (
-                // 1. a pointer to the buffer (buffer = array of pointer to data) mat.data(),
+                // 1. a pointer to the buffer (start of the memoryblock with contiguous data) mat.data(),
                 // 2. the size of each individual type (homogenous data -> all types are equal) sizeof(double),